Survival International: Structure and aims

-Survival International works for tribal peoples' rights on three complementary levels: education, advocacy and campaigns.
-It also offers tribal people a platform to address the world, while connecting with local Indigenous organisations, with focus on tribal peoples under more urgent threat from contact with the outside world.
+Survival International works for Indigenous peoples' rights on three complementary levels: education, advocacy and campaigns.
+It also offers tribal people a platform to address the world, while connecting with local Indigenous organisations, with a focus on tribal peoples under more urgent threat from contact with the outside world.
 The educational programs are aimed at people in the Western world, aiming at "demolishing the myth that tribal people are relics, destined to perish through 'progress'".
 Survival seeks to promote respect for their cultures and explain their relevance today in preserving their way of life.

 "If we want to help societies our first job is to listen, rather than to dictate what we think they need, and we must be prepared to be surprised.
 This is not just to do with remote tribal peoples: it's of vital relevance to all in a world where ideas of multiculturalism are misunderstood and under attack and where some increasingly want to force their views on others."